 First day – Marrakech

 We will pick you up from your Marrakech hotel or the airport and drive in a mini-van or 4×4 to Tigzha Valley.
-During the journey we will make several stops and we will have lunch near Télouet Kasbah.
-An abandonned Kasbah that belonged to the Glaoui family; once the rules of the High Atlas mountains.
-In the afternoon we will arrive at our gite where we will enjoy dinner and spend the night
+During the journey, we will make several stops, and we will have lunch near Télouet Kasbah, an abandoned Kasbah that belonged to the Glaoui family, once the rulers of the High Atlas mountains.
+In the afternoon, we will arrive at our gite where we will enjoy dinner and spend the night

 Second day – Walking and drinking tea

-Today we will start with a few hours walk around Tigzha valley, accompagnied by a French or English speaking local guide.
+Today, we will start with a few hours walk around Tigzha valley, accompanied by a French or English speaking local guide.
 Enjoy the beautiful nature and tranquility of this area.
-In the afternoon we will drink tea with a local family.
+In the afternoon, we will drink tea with a local family.
 We will enjoy a homemade dinner in the gite.

 Third day – Marrakech

 We will return to Marrakech.
-Along the way we can make several stops; to buy some souvenirs, or visit one of the Argan cooperations.
-Local women manage Argan cooperations where they produce and sell argan oil and products based on argan oil to provide their own income.
+Along the way we can make several stops to buy some souvenirs or visit one of the Argan cooperations.
+Local women manage Argan cooperatives where they produce and sell argan oil and products based on argan oil to provide their own income.
 This is the best place to buy argan products.
-Once we’re back in Marrakech we will bring you to your hotel or the airport.
+Once we’re back in Marrakech, we will bring you to your hotel or the airport.